arcology-network/devnet/README.md

 This repository contains the binaries, scripts, and configuration files necessary to run a local development network for a development environment for Arcology Network.
 This network is intended to be used for testing and development purposes only.
 The network is configured to use a single node, and is not intended to be used for testing validator functionality.
 For more information about Arcology Network, please visit [Arcology Network](https://doc.arcology.network/).

-## Package Structure
+## 1. Overview

 This is an **all-in-one** package for running a development network for Arcology.
 Once installed, the network will be running on your local machine.

+### 1.1.
+Package Structure

 The installation package contains the following files and directories:

 | Name         | Description                                   |
 |--------------|---------------------------------------------- |